Spiritual assistance in prisons, healthcare facilities and the army

 WHAT WE ARE TALKING ABOUT

-What are the rights of religious or belief Minority (RBM) members in prisons, healthcare facilities, and the armed forces?
+What are the rights of religious or belief minority (RBM) members in prisons, healthcare facilities, and the armed forces?

-To a large extent, their rights are no different from those of any other individual.
+To a large extent, the rights of RBM members are no different from those of any other individual.
 Inmates, patients and, to a lesser extent, military personnel have in common that they do not enjoy full freedom of movement.
 The right to freedom of religion or belief requires that they be guaranteed the possibility of practicing their religion and following their beliefs within prisons, healthcare and military facilities and, more specifically, the possibility of receiving assistance from representatives of their RBMs.
 Within this framework common to all prisoners, patients and military personnel, members of RBMs may be at a disadvantage because, historically, the right to profess and practice their religion/belief within these institutions has been fully guaranteed only to members of the majority religious organizations.
 The increasing religious and cultural diversity of the European population therefore requires a rapid and in-depth transformation of the structures and methods by which this right is ensured.

-(…) In accordance with articles 18.2 and 17, no one can be compelled to reveal his thoughts or adherence to a religion or belief.
+[…] In accordance with articles 18 (2) and 17, no one can be compelled to reveal his thoughts or adherence to a religion or belief.

 As already mentioned, this right is part of the right to religious freedom.
 Therefore, any individual who does not enjoy full freedom of movement is entitled to receive spiritual assistance by a representative of his/her religious or belief organization.
 For inmates, the right to receive spiritual assistance is recognized both by